King Crimson: 1968–1969: Original line-up and In the Court of the Crimson King

 The debut album, In the Court of the Crimson King, was released in October 1969 on Island Records.
 Fripp would later describe it as having been "an instant smash" and "New York's acid album of 1970" (notwithstanding Fripp and Giles's assertion that the band never used psychedelic drugs).
 The Who guitarist and composer Pete Townshend called the album "an uncanny masterpiece".
 The album contains Sinfield's gothic lyrics, and its sound was described as having "dark and doom-laden visions".
-Its opening track "21st Century Schizoid Man" was described as "proto-metal" and the song's lyrics criticise the Vietnam War.
+Its opening track "21st Century Schizoid Man" has been described as "proto-metal" and the song's lyrics criticise the Vietnam War.
 In contrast to the blues-based hard rock of the contemporary British and American scenes, King Crimson presented a more Europeanised approach that blended antiquity and modernity.
 The band's music drew on a wide range of influences provided by all five group members.
 These elements included classical music, the psychedelic rock spearheaded by Jimi Hendrix, folk, jazz, military music (partially inspired by McDonald's stint as an army musician) and free improvisation.

 After playing gigs across England, the band toured the United States with various pop and rock acts, their first show being at Goddard College in Plainfield, Vermont.
 While the band found success and critical acclaim, creative tensions were already developing.
 Giles and McDonald, still striving to cope with King Crimson's rapid success and the realities of touring life, became uneasy with their musical direction.
 Although he was neither the dominant composer nor the frontman, Fripp was very much the group's driving force and spokesman, leading them into progressively darker and more intense musical areas.
-McDonald and Giles, now favouring a lighter and more nuanced romantic style, became increasingly uncomfortable and resigned after the conclusion of the US tour in January 1970.
+McDonald and Giles, now favouring a lighter and more nuanced romantic style, became increasingly uncomfortable, and told Fripp they would be leaving the band upon the conclusion of the US tour.
 To keep the band together, Fripp offered to resign himself, but McDonald declared that King Crimson was "more (him) than them" and that he and Giles should therefore be the ones to leave.
 McDonald later said he "was probably not emotionally mature enough to handle it" and made a "rash decision to leave without consulting anyone".
-The original lineup played their last show at the Fillmore West in San Francisco on 14 December 1969, a little over one year after forming.
+The original line-up played their last show at the Fillmore West in San Francisco on 14 December 1969, a little over one year after forming, with McDonald's and Giles's departures made official in January 1970.
 Live recordings of the band from 1969 were released in 1997 on Epitaph and in 2010 on the In the Court of the Crimson King (1969) box set.
-McDonald and Giles, as a spin-off duo from King Crimson, released the album McDonald and Giles (1971).
+McDonald and Giles, as a spin-off duo from King Crimson, released a self-tiled album in 1971.
+Giles would go on to work as a session drummer, while McDonald would co-form Foreigner in 1976.